 The first two Devenish silos were painted by Melbourne Street Artist Cam Scale in 2018 with permission from owners GrainCorp, and had their official unveiling on Anzac Day that year to commemorate the end of WW1.
 They depict two nurses – one from the First World War and the other a modern medic.
 With both being women, the mural also depicts the changing role of women in the military and society in general.

-On Anzac Day 2019 the two shorter silos were again painted by Cam Scale and unveiled with a marvellous costumed parade bringing visitors from across Australia.
-These two silos are a tribute to the Australian Light Horse.
+On Anzac Day 2019 the third silo was again painted by Cam Scale and unveiled with a marvellous costumed parade bringing visitors from across Australia.
+The silo is a tribute to the Australian Light Horse.

 Fifty young men and women from the Devenish Community enlisted in the military services in WW1.
 At the time, that was one in six residents from this tiny town.
 Cam Scale also wanted to honour the seven Devenish diggers who never made it home.

 Find out more about the town of Devenish from the following links:

 - Devenish Primary School